benediktstroebl/della-inference/README.md

 ### File Storage on Della

-Understanding the different storage options on Della is crucial for managing your data and running jobs efficiently.
-Here are the main directories you'll be working with:
+Della has different file storage spaces that are connected to **all** nodes and mainly differ in their capacity and whether they have a backup or not.
+Here are the main spaces you'll be working with:

 #### Home Directory (/home/<YourNetID>)